 - Leave of absence in term time (5 days or 10 sessions or more).
 Please be aware that The Education (Pupil Registration)(England)(Amendment) Regulations 2013, which became law on 1st September 2013, state that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 The Headteacher is also required to determine the number of school days a child can be away from school if leave is granted.

 In such cases the Headteacher/Governing Body have to judge whether there are exceptional circumstances and may request that the Local Authority issue Penalty Notices when the absence is not authorised.Warnings will not be given where it can be shown that parents have been notified that such absences will not be authorised.

 - The issue of a Penalty Notice will also be considered where it is judged that a parent is failing to ensure their child’s regular school attendance.
-This will be considered if the attendance is below 90% and there are ten or more unauthorised sessions in the previous six school weeks, which may include a pupil arriving after close of registration.
+This will be considered if the attendance is below 90% and there are seven or more unauthorised sessions in the previous six school weeks, which may include a pupil arriving after close of registration.

 If you believe at any stage that your child’s absence from school may leave you liable to receive a Penalty Notice, it is extremely important that you take action without delay to secure their regular attendance.
 If you have any questions, or require further support to achieve an improvement, please contact the school or the Education Welfare Officer.

 Penalty Notice relating to Exclusions

 If a child is excluded from school, Section 103 of the Education and Inspections Act 2006 places a duty on parents/carers to ensure that their child is not in a public place without justifiable cause during school hours.
 The duty applies to the first five days of each exclusion.
 Failure to do so will render the parent/carer liable to a Penalty Notice.
 (Alternative education provision will be made available from the sixth day of any exclusion.)